-Büro Ole Scheeren has just unveiled the brand new designs for residential twin towers in Vancouver.
-The towers’ designs have been said to ‘promote social cohesiveness in a dense urban context’.
+Büro Ole Scheeren has just unveiled the brand new designs for residential twin towers in Vancouver, Canada.
+The towers’ designs promote social cohesiveness in a dense urban context.

-Named Barclay Village, the twin towers will be situated amongst Vancouver’s vibrant West End and were created to promote social cohesiveness in dense urban contexts.
-Drawing inspiration from the surrounding urban environments, which were once two historic horizontal villages and creating two vertical villages which seamlessly integrate with the local bustling neighbourhood.
+Named Barclay Village, the twin towers will be situated amongst Vancouver’s vibrant West End.
+Drawing inspiration from the surrounding urban environments, which were once two historic horizontal villages, the two vertical villages will seamlessly integrate with the local bustling neighbourhood.
 The mixed-use developments integrate residences with public amenities, communal spaces and a network of green areas that extend to the building’s top floors.

 “Whereas tower typologies by default reinforce isolation and division, ‘Barclay Village’ proposes a design that becomes an extension of the local neighbourhood and community and that opens up the confines of the tower to reconnect architecture with its natural and social environment,” commented the architect Ole Scheeren.

-“Through the integration of nature on the various terraced spaces of the twin towers, we are extending the typology of the ‘tower in the park’ defined by Vancouver’s West End Plan through the idea of bringing the ‘park into the tower’” says Ole Scheeren, on the tower’s gorgeous surrounding greenery.
+“Through the integration of nature on the various terraced spaces of the twin towers, we are extending the typology of the ‘tower in the park’ defined by Vancouver’s West End Plan through the idea of bringing the ‘park into the tower,’” said Mr Scheeren.